 - Inkwell Modern Handmade: This is a small boutique featuring works from local and Canadian artists (including me, and Chu on This Studio!) and is a perfect stop to pick up gifts.

-P.S.
-You can also check out my blog post from 2017 called a Taste of Halifax.
+This guide is largely based on my experiences traveling to Halifax in 2017 and 2023.
+For more information, you can also check out my blog post from 2017 called a Taste of Halifax.